Course Details

 Program Highlights

-Explore Mediterranean architecture, urban planning, traditional village development, historic sites and contemporary Greek culture while performing fieldwork in village settings.
-The program emphasizes sketching, photography, and other observational tools to decode the nature of Greek urban spaces.
+- Explore Mediterranean architecture, urban planning, traditional village development, historic sites and contemporary Greek culture while performing fieldwork in village settings.

-1) explorations of Athens, examining the city’s historic preservation and development, the pedestrianization of the central city, and visits to historical sites and museums;
+- The program involves several parts: 1) explorations of historic Athens, examining the city’s historic preservation and development, the pedestrianization of the central city, and visits to historical sites and museums; 2) island hopping to study and contrast traditional hilltop settlement villages in the Aegean’s Cycladic Islands and the consideration of the impacts of globalization on these island communities.

 Expectations of Participants